United Arab Emirates women's national under-19 cricket team

 The United Arab Emirates women's under-19 cricket team represents the United Arab Emirates in international under-19 women's cricket.
 The team is administrated by the Emirates Cricket Board (ECB).

 UAE qualified for the inaugural ICC Under-19 Women's T20 World Cup via winning the Asia Qualifier, going unbeaten in a five-team tournament.
 The side reached the Super Six stage of the inaugural tournament.

-Ahmed Raza serves as the head coach of the team whereas Samaira Dharnidharka is the UAE u-19 women's captain in all formats.
+Ahmed Raza serves as the head coach of the team whereas Samaira Dharnidharka was the UAE u-19 women's captain in all formats.

 History

 The inaugural Women's Under-19 World Cup was scheduled to take place in January 2021, but was postponed multiple times due to the COVID-19 pandemic.
-The tournament was eventually scheduled to take place in 2023, in South Africa.
+The tournament was eventually held in January 2023, in South Africa.
 UAE competed in the Asia Qualifier for the tournament in June 2022 in Malaysia.
 The side won all of their group matches, including a decisive six wicket victory over Thailand, to qualify for the tournament.

 UAE announced their squad for the tournament on 26 December 2022, with Najeeb Amar announced as Head Coach of the side.
 The side reached the Super Six stage, in which they finished bottom of their group.